Cardi B Responds To Mom-Shamer Criticizing Grammys "WAP" Performance

 This is not the first time Cardi B has responded to backlash from parents about her music.
 Back in January, when that video of Kulture walking in while “WAP” was playing went viral, it became a super, relatable mom moment.
 And although the rapper turned it off immediately when she saw the toddler, mom-shaming came from all directions.

 “I don’t make music for kids I make music for adults,” she responded to one critic on Jan.
-4. “Parents are responsible on what their children listen too or see.
+4. “Parents are responsible for what their children listen too or see.
 I’m a very sexual person but not around my child just like every other parent should be.”

 Cardi B is not the first celebrity to point out that it’s not her responsibility to raise other parents’ children.
 For example, during a 2003 interview, Diane Sawyer told Britney Spears she had “upset a lot of mothers in this country” after mentioning that then-Maryland First Lady Kendel Ehrlich said if she had the opportunity “to shoot” Spears that “she would.”